 - Fading into the Next Song: "Decks Dark" directly transitions into "Desert Island Disk", and "Tinker Tailor..." just barely fades into "True Love Waits."

 - Grief Song: "True Love Waits" has overtones of grieving as it's presented on A Moon Shaped Pool, though in previous live performances it came across as a relatively straightforward love song.

-- Indecipherable Lyrics: The ending of "Daydreaming", which has distorted, backmasked voices chanting something unintelligible.
-Fans have reportedly confirmed that Thom is sing-muttering "half of my life."
+- Indecipherable Lyrics: The ending of "Daydreaming", which has distorted, backmasked voices chanting.
+While it was unintelligible upon release, fans have reportedly confirmed that Thom is sing-muttering "half of my life."

 - Last Note Nightmare:

-- The beautiful ballad "Daydreaming" ends with sinister, distorted, backmasked voices chanting something.
+- The beautiful ballad "Daydreaming" ends with sinister, distorted, backmasked voices chanting.

 - "Burn The Witch" ends with the pleasant string instruments slowly getting louder, faster, and more out of tune, eventually turning into a cacophony before suddenly dropping.

 - Lonely Piano Piece: "Daydreaming" is one paired with a string section.